Andre-lab/RosettaEvolve/README.md

 4) Simulation of a phylogenetic tree using RosettaEvolve.
 A tree crawling alogorithm recursively visits all the branches of a pre-defined phylogenetic tree.
 Example data and scripts in the directory tree_crawling.

 Amino-acid site-rates are evalulated for some trajectories using a script based on a markov state model presented in "Norn C, Andre I, Theobald DL.
 A thermodynamic model of protein structure evolution explains empirical amino acid substitution matrices.
 Protein Sci.
 2021;30(10):2057-68.
 Epub 2021/07/05. doi: 10.1002/pro.4155."
 The script is found in the directory site_rates.

+More information can be found in README files in each of the subdirectories.